barbaradenney/portfolio/content/posts/design-system-series-part3-breaking-silos-team-communication.md

 ## Key Takeaway

-Communication wasn’t just about Slack messages or meetings.
+Communication wasn't just about Slack messages or meetings.
 It was about **creating shared rituals** and safe spaces to solve problems together.
-Breaking down silos required more than process—it needed a people-first approach.
+Breaking down silos required more than process.
+It needed a people-first approach.

 ---